-A pension or annuity is a retirement income stream that pays out your super savings but will cease once your super savings are depleted, or if you convert your income stream to a lump sum.
+An account-based pension or annuity is a retirement income stream that pays out your super savings but will stop once your super savings are depleted, or if you convert your income stream to a lump sum.

 It’s worth considering how withdrawing super can affect your tax, and any Centrelink payments (including the Age Pension).

 Remember, your super is entirely separate to the Age Pension.
 Depending on your financial situation, you may be entitled to a full or part Age Pension from the government, or nothing at all.

 Doing your research and making a plan for your retirement can help ensure you’re making the most of the options available.You may like to speak to your financial adviser or, if you don’t have an adviser, we can help you connect with one .
 You can also contact us on 131 267.